intermine/im-docs/docs/embedding/apps-c/publication-search.md

 **`uglify`**

 Minify our built JavaScript files.
-This makes them small, but unreadable so not great for debugging.
+This makes them small, but unreadable, so not great for debugging.

 **`cssmin`**

 The same as `uglify` but for CSS

 Then we have two calls to `grunt.registerTask` which bundle a bunch of tasks together.
-For example running `$ grunt minify` will run the `uglify` and `cssmin` tasks.
+For example, running `$ grunt minify` will run the `uglify` and `cssmin` tasks.

-While developing it is quite useful to watch the source files and re-run the build task:
+While developing, it is quite useful to watch the source files and re-run the build task like so:

 ```bash
 $ watch --color grunt